Sorry, you need to enable JavaScript to visit this website.

 Cross-sectoral Cooperation

-In response to these challenges, a public administration reform was launched in BiH in late 2024 with the aim of improving vertical and horizontal coordination, standardizing professional services, and strengthening evidence-based policymaking.
+In response to these challenges, a public administration reform was launched in Bosnia and Herzegovina in late 2024 with the aim of improving vertical and horizontal coordination, standardizing professional services, and strengthening evidence-based policymaking.
 The reform foresees strengthening the capacities of public servants and establishing more effective systems for collecting, sharing, and using health data, particularly in areas of special importance for young people, such as mental health and addiction prevention.
 These reforms are in their initial implementation phase and require ongoing political commitment and donor support.